Doctrine of the Divine Attributes

 ‘With regards to the divine attributes and what is reported in the authentic Sunan about them, the position of the salaf was to affirm them and to let them pass upon their literal sense (‘ala zawahiriha), neither asking about their modality (kayfiyyah), nor resembling them to created things (tashbih).
 Certain people negated the attributes and so nullified what Allah, exalted is He, affirmed.
 Others declared them to be real, then went beyond this to a sort of likening them to creation and ascribing to them a modality.
 The true goal is none other than to tread a middle path between the two methods.
 For Allah’s Religion lies between extremism and laxity.
 The rule that is to be followed here is that speech concerning the Divine Attributes (sifat) is a branch of speech regarding the Divine Essence (dhat).
 The path to follow in the former is the same extreme caution as in the latter.
 So if it is understood that affirming an Essence for [Allah] Lord of the Worlds is only an affirmation of existence; not of modality, it must be similarly understood that affirmation of His attributes is an affirmation of their existence, not affirmation of their definition (tahdid) or modality (takyif).
 Thus when we say that Allah has a Hand, Hearing and Sight, they are none other than attributes Allah affirms for Himself.
 We shouldn’t say the meaning of Hand is power, or that Hearing and Seeing means knowledge.
 Nor do we say they are bodily organs (jawarih), or liken them to hand, hearing and sight which are organs and instruments of [human] acts.
 Rather we say: What is obligatory is to affirm them, since they are textually stipulated, and to negate from them any likeness to created things – as per Allah’s words: There is nothing like Him.
 Also: And equal to Him there is none.’10

 Expressions like: letting the texts about the divine attributes pass ‘ala zahir – “upon their apparent meaning”, or ‘ala haqiqah – their “literal meaning”, then this is said in contrast to giving them a figurative meaning – keeping in mind what Ibn Kathir said: ‘the apparent meaning that comes to the minds of the anthropomorphists is negated from Allah, since nothing created resembles Him.’
-In short: the way of the salaf was grounded in the principle of imrar: letting the attributes pass as they came, without asking how, while upholding Allah’s transcendence above whatever resemblance or anthropomorphism these terms may suggest.
+In short: the way of our noble salaf was grounded in the principle of imrar: letting the attributes pass as they came, without asking how, while at the same time upholding Allah’s transcendence above whatever resemblance, likeness or anthropomorphism these terms may suggest.

 1. Al-Bukhari, no.1145; Muslim, no.758.